-- The obligations of the MHP or the MCP under their contract(s) with DHCS; - State Medi-Cal laws and regulations; and/or - The MHP MCP MOU as described in Title 9, CCR, § 1810.370.
+- The obligations of the MCP or the MHP under their contract(s) with DHCS; - State Medi-Cal laws and regulations; and/or - The MCP-MHP MOU as described in Title 9, CCR, §1810.370.

-MHSD and MCQMD will make a joint recommendation to the DHCS Director, or his or her designee, based on their review of the submitted documentation, applicable statutory, regulatory, and contractual obligations of the MHP and the MCP, and any oral arguments presented.
+MCQMD and MHSD will make a joint recommendation to the DHCS Director, or his or her designee, based on their review of the submitted documentation, applicable statutory, regulatory, and contractual obligations of the MCP and the MHP, and any oral arguments presented.

-Within 30 calendar days from: 1) DHCS's receipt of the MCP documentation, or 2) 21 calendar days after the Notification date, whichever is earlier, the final decision will be communicated via secure email to the MHP Director and MCP CEO.
-DHCS's decision will state the reasons for the decision, the determination of rates of payment (if the rates of payment were disputed), and any actions the MHP and the MCP are required to take to implement the decision (Title 9, CCR, § 1850.520 (b)).
+Within 30 calendar days from: 1) DHCS's receipt of the MHP documentation; or 2) 21 calendar days after the Notification date, whichever is earlier, the final decision will be communicated via secure email to the MCP CEO and MHP Director.
+DHCS's decision will state the reasons for the decision, the determination of rates of payment (if the rates of payment were disputed), and any actions the MCP and MHP are required to take to implement the decision (Title 9, CCR, §1850.520(b)).

-If DHCS's dispute resolution determination includes a finding that the unsuccessful party has a financial liability to the other party for services rendered by the successful party, the MHP or MCP is required to follow the financial liability criteria set forth in Title 9, CCR, § 1850.530, which specify the provisions regarding financial liability rates and proof of reimbursement.
-If necessary, DHCS shall enforce the decision, including withholding funds to meet any financial liability established pursuant to Title 9, CCR, § 1850.530 (Title 9, CCR, § 1850.520(c)).
+If DHCS's dispute resolution determination includes a finding that the unsuccessful party has a financial liability to the other party for services rendered by the successful party, the MCP or MHP is required to follow the financial liability criteria set forth in Title 9, CCR, §1850.530, which specify the provisions regarding financial liability rates and proof of reimbursement.
+If necessary, DHCS shall enforce the decision, including withholding funds to meet any financial liability established pursuant to Title 9, CCR, §1850.530 (Title 9, CCR, §1850.520(c)).